-- 1. Connect the +ve and -ve of the high-voltage differential probe to the deskew fixture. - 2.
-Connect the current probe to the loop with the direction of the arrow indicating the direction of the current flow - Touch Signal to enter the signal setting menu.
+- C. Connect the voltage and current probes to the oscilloscope input channel - D. Touch Signal to enter the signal setting menu.
 Select the corresponding input channel, and then touch Auto Deskew to perform the calibration.
 When the process completes, a message will pop up indicating whether the deskew operation was successful or not.